OpenTechStrategies/pdc-poc-demo/docs/SPEC.md

-   Note for implementors: there is some text on this screen too, explaining how the data comes from GMSs and *not* from applicants logging in to the CGAP CDP and supplying that data manually.
+   Note for implementors: there is some text on this screen too, explaining how the data comes from GMSs and *not* from applicants logging in to the PDC CDP and supplying that data manually.
 The point of this platform is to make less work, not more, for applicants.
 Don't worry about the exact wording of that text for now; let's focus on the functionality first.